 Specific apparatus for which use is made of this exemption may not bear the CE marking for EMC purposes.

 This exemption is extra-ordinary and that it is only provided on a case-by-case basis.
-However, the reader’s attention is brought to the second part of number 32 of the preamble which states:
+However, the reader’s attention is brought to the final sentence of the recital (32) of the recital which states:

 “Should apparatus be incorporated into more than one identical fixed installation, identifying the electromagnetic compatibility characteristics of these installations should be sufficient to ensure exemption from the conformity assessment procedure.”